GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/why-greptimedb.md

 To gain insight into the motivations that led to the development of GreptimeDB, we recommend reading our blog posts titled ["This Time, for Real"](https://greptime.com/blogs/2022-11-15-this-time-for-real) and ["Unifying Logs and Metrics"](https://greptime.com/blogs/2024-06-25-logs-and-metrics).

-In this document, we delve into the reasons behind Greptime's high performance and some highlighted features.
+In these documents, we delve into the reasons behind Greptime's high performance and some highlighted features.

 ## Unified metrics, logs and events